Bozhidar-Tomov/WEB_technologies_fmi_24-25/Project/README.md

 ## Portable Setup Instructions

-This project can be run on any machine with XAMPP installed without any configuration changes.
-Follow these steps:
+This project is designed to be highly portable and can run on any system with PHP and MySQL installed without any special server configuration.
+It does not require Apache or .htaccess for routing.

 ### Prerequisites
-- XAMPP installed (make sure PHP is in your system PATH)
+- PHP 7.4 or higher (with PDO extension enabled)
-- MySQL database (included with XAMPP)
+- MySQL database

 ### Running the Application